Power Couple? AI Growth and Renewable Energy Investment: Conclusion

-Whether AI and energy become a true power couple, then, is not a technological given but a policy choice.
+Whether AI and renewable energy reinforce each other therefore depends on policy.
 The environmental consequences of AI are determined by the equilibrium response of the energy system and the institutions that govern it.
 Procurement, interconnection constraints, and the siting and timing of data-center expansion determine whether scaling is met by clean additions or by greater reliance on fossil generation.
 A clean scaling path requires policies and market design that sustain investment-side coupling so that renewable deployment keeps pace with compute growth.
-This, in turn, motivates a research agenda at the intersection of operations, markets, and political economy: measuring how workload flexibility affects marginal emissions; designing grid-aware siting and scheduling that internalize spatial and temporal system conditions; and studying how institutions---including PPAs, interconnection rules, capacity markets, and hourly matching requirements---shape clean investment and the incentives to scale frontier AI.
+This, in turn, motivates a research agenda at the intersection of operations, markets, and political economy: measuring how workload flexibility affects marginal emissions; designing grid-aware siting and scheduling that internalize spatial and temporal system conditions; and studying how institutions such as PPAs, interconnection rules, capacity markets, and hourly matching requirements shape clean investment and the incentives to scale frontier AI.

+\ACKNOWLEDGMENT{The authors are grateful to Vishal Agrawal, Saurabh Amin, Atalay Atasu, Hamsa Bastani, John R.\ Birge, Charles J.\ Corbett, Jan C.\ Fransoo, Huseyin Gurkan, Serguei Netessine, Masha Shunko, Owen Q.\ Wu, and \c{S}afak Y\"ucel for their generous comments and reactions on a preliminary draft, and to the anonymous reviewers of the 2026 MSOM Sustainable Operations SIG for their constructive feedback. }

 \oldbibliography\thebibliography [1]{ \oldbibliography{#1} \baselineskip17pt }

 \ECSwitch